-- Day 0: Preparatory meeting with the expedition leader in the morning of the 18th of April. - Day 1: Flight Reykjavík Kulusuk Tasiilaq at 11:00 check in starts at 10.00. - Day 2: Final preparation, the necessary inspection of gear etc. overnight in Tasiilaq guesthouse - Day 3: Transfer to Hahn glacier start of the Crossing
+- Day 0: Preparatory meeting with the expedition leader in the morning. - Day 1: Flight Reykjavík Kulusuk Tasiilaq - Day 2: Final preparation, the necessary inspection of gear etc. overnight in Tasiilag guesthouse - Day 3: Transfer to Hahn glacier start of the Crossing